-Extra Magic Hours (EMHs) is a perk for families staying at a Walt Disney World resort, including the Swan, Dolphin, and Shades of Green, the Golden Oak housing subdivision, and the Hilton in the Downtown Disney Resort Area.
-On selected days of the week, Disney resort guests will be able to enter a Disney theme park 1 hour earlier or stay in a selected theme park 2 hours later than the official park-operating hours.
+Extra Magic Hours (EMHs) is a perk for families staying at a Walt Disney World resort, including the Swan, Dolphin, and Shades of Green, and the Hilton in the Downtown Disney Resort Area.
+On selected days of the week, Disney resort guests will be able to enter a Disney theme park 1 hour earlier or stay in a selected theme park about 2 hours later than the official park-operating hours.
 Theme park visitors not staying at a Disney resort may stay in the park for Extra Magic Hour evenings, but they can’t experience any rides, attractions, or shows.
 In other words, they can shop and eat.
-The swimming theme parks, Typhoon Lagoon and Blizzard Beach, rarely offer EMH.
-If they do, it's almost always during the summer.
+The swimming theme parks, Typhoon Lagoon and Blizzard Beach, rarely offer EMHs.
+If they do, it’s usually during the summer.

 What's Required for Extra Magic Hours?

 When are Extra Magic Hours Offered?

 You can check the Crowd Calendar for the dates of your visit, check the parks calendar at disneyworld.com, or call Walt Disney World Information at 407- 824-4321 or 407-939-6244 (press 0 for a live representative).
 Here are the days that Disney World parks generally have Extra Magic Hours (subject to change at a moment's notice):